rollopack/MikroTik-Mass-Updater/README.md

 *   **Idempotent Update Logic**: Attempts to install updates regardless of the current status.
 Includes cases where status may be unclear or device already updated.

-By default, the script checks for updates and installs them if the router does not refuse the operation.
+By default, the script checks for updates and installs them.
 You can adapt the script to send any other commands you need.

 ## Requirements